This post may contain affiliate links. Please read our disclosure policy.

 Gooey Ginger Chicken by A Family Feast is a stir fry filled with tender chunks of chicken are served in a sauce that is both sweet and spicy.
 Served over simple Asian rice, this is a meal the whole family will love.

-Maple Ginger Chicken Thighs are a fantastic main dish that would be delicious with garlic smashed potatoes or roasted vegetables.
+Maple Ginger Chicken Thighs are a fantastic main dish that would be delicious with garlic smashed potatoes.

 In the mood to grill tonight?
 Try these Soy Ginger Chicken Kabobs with a vegetable salad or a creamy pasta salad.